Tales told in tents – stories of Central Asia

 “These vivid reconstructions of nomad tales by a professional storyteller are beautifully illuminated by folk-like paintings, and together they give us access to some of the treasures of these lands.
 This is a splendid book.”Books for Keeps.

 Sally Pomme Clayton has been researching Central Asian oral traditions for many years.
-She has created a a vibrant performance based on her book that takes the audience on a storytelling journey along the Silk Road, weaving myths and fairytales with cultural description and anecdotes of extraordinary travels.
+She has created a vibrant performance based on her book, that takes audiences on an exciting and entertaining storytelling journey along the Silk Road, weaving myths and fairytales with cultural description and anecdotes of extraordinary travels.
 The performance shares the rich, diverse heritage of Islamic and pre-Islamic traditions of Central Asia.
 Pomme often brings her collection of Central Asian costumes to the performance for children to look at and even try on!
-Even though the book is sadly out of print many schools are still using it to explore this region of the world – do get in touch and ask Pomme to come and visit!